Legal Retrieval for Public Defenders: Abstract

 \section{Abstract}

-AI tools are increasingly suggested as solutions to assist public agencies with heavy workloads.
-In public defense, where a constitutional right to counsel meets the complexities of law, overwhelming caseloads and constrained resources, practitioners face especially taxing conditions.
+AI tools are suggested as solutions to assist public agencies with heavy workloads.
+In public defense---where a constitutional right to counsel meets the complexities of law, overwhelming caseloads, and constrained resources---practitioners face especially taxing conditions.
 Yet, there is little evidence of how AI could meaningfully support defenders' day-to-day work.
-In partnership with the New Jersey Office of the Public Defender, we develop the NJ BriefBank, a retrieval tool which surfaces relevant appellate briefs to streamline legal research and writing.
-We show that existing legal retrieval benchmarks fail to transfer to public defense search, however adding domain knowledge improves retrieval quality.
+In partnership with the New Jersey Office of the Public Defender, we develop the OPD Resource Library, a retrieval tool which surfaces relevant appellate briefs to streamline legal research and writing.
+We show that existing retrieval benchmarks fail to transfer to real public defense research, however adding domain knowledge improves retrieval quality.
 This includes query expansion with legal reasoning, domain-specific data and curated synthetic examples.
-To facilitate further research, we provide a taxonomy of realistic defender search queries and release a manually annotated public defense retrieval dataset.
-Together, our work offers starting points towards building practical, reliable retrieval AI tools for public defense, and towards more realistic legal retrieval benchmarks.
+To facilitate further research, we release a taxonomy of realistic defender search queries and a manually annotated evaluation dataset for public defense retrieval.
+This benchmark is highly correlated with a proprietary retrieval dataset annotated by experienced public defenders.
+Our work improves on the status quo of realistic legal retrieval benchmarking and illustrates one approach to applying AI in a real-world public interest setting.